zydou/arti/web/docs/contributing/contributing.md

 > Tip: replace _name_ in above, and following, commands to reflect your sign in name.
 >
 >
 > *Note*: to fork this repository, or contribute to Issues and Merge Requests, you will need an account on our gitlab server.
-If you don't have an account there, you can either [request an account](https://gitlab.onionize.space/) or [report a bug anonymously](https://anonticket.onionize.space/).
+If you don't have an account there, you can either [request an account](https://anonticket.torproject.org/user/gitlab-account/create/) or [report a bug anonymously](https://anonticket.torproject.org/).
->
-> Check the [Sign In](https://gitlab.torproject.org/users/sign_in?redirect_to_referer=yes) page for further instructions on requesting access.
 >

 ### Push to fork